 Make a stop at the Heroes’ Square

 Hősök tere or the Heroes’ Square is the main square in Budapest.
-Although some people find it not that attractive, you should add it to your Budapest free walking tour as it’s worth a visit.
-There’s a whole bunch of statues of leaders and great people, related to the Hungarian history.
-The Art Galery and the Museum of Fine arts are located on the square.
+Although some people find it not that attractive, it worths a visit.
+There’s a whole bunch of statues of leaders and great people, related to Hungarian history.
+The Art Galery and the Museum of Fine arts are located there.

 Another place with an amazing view is Gellért Hill.
-I believe this is the most romantic spot in Budapest, especially at night.
-After a short but steep walk up the hill, you’ll be rewarded with a jaw-dropping view.
-Worth every drop of sweat!
+I believe it’s the most romantic spot in Budapest at night.

 That’s just a small part of the things you can do and see in Budapest.
 In my next posts, I’ll show you how’s the nightlife in the capital.
 I visited one of the most famous ruin pubs in Budapest.
 During my stay there I also treated myself to a Spa day.
 Yep, you heard me, Budapest is a Spa capital.

-Is Budapest on your list?
-Have you been there?
+Have you been in Budapest?
 Why don’t you add some tips in the comments?

 Share this article and spread the travel love!